-The Dig has you following commander Boston Low through his mission to save the planet from an asteroid that would destroy Earth.
+The Dig has players following commander Boston Low through his mission to save the planet from an asteroid that would destroy Earth.
 But then he has to save his crew, when they are transported to a faraway planet with only their space suits and a few tools such as a shovel.
-Commander Low and his crew, reporter Maggie Robbins and scientist Dr. Ludger Brink, must explore the strange planet, dubbed "Cocytus", to find a way home and dig up a few discoveries along the way.
+Commander Low and his crew; reporter, Maggie Robbins and scientist, Dr. Ludger Brink, must explore the strange planet, dubbed "Cocytus", to find a way home and dig up a few discoveries along the way.

 The Dig's score was composed by Michael Land, who also composed for other LucasArts titles, such as the Monkey Island series.
 For The Dig's score, he gathered a lot of inspiration from Wagner, using many chords from Wagner's works.
 The majority of the score was played on a K2000 synthesizer, with other live instruments occasionally mixed in.
 A full interview with Michael Land, conducted by The Dig Museum, can be found here.

-- If you mouse over Boston (when not in Outer Space) and hit Ctrl B, Boston will flex his muscles.
+- Upon mousing over Boston (when not in outer space) and hitting ctrl+B, Boston will flex his muscles.

 - After examining the communicator a few times Boston will say, "It's a T-1000 model," a reference to the fact that the Boston's voice-over work was performed by Robert Patrick, who played the T-1000 in Terminator 2: Judgment Day.

-- In the control room, if you type "SWAN" you will see Boston taking a swim outside the window.
-This can only be done before completing the "Exploding Alien Turtle" puzzle.
+- In the control room, if the player types "SWAN", they will see Boston taking a swim outside the window.
+This can only be done before completing the "exploding alien turtle" puzzle.

-- In the tomb, on the ground on the left side of the screen, you will find a faint outline of Max the rabbit.
+- In the tomb, on the ground on the left side of the screen, players can find a faint outline of Max the rabbit.

 - The planet the astronauts are marooned on is nicknamed "Cocytus", after the circle of Hell which contained the only exit, by Ludger Brink.
 However, the dialogue in which he does this was removed from the final game, and it remains nameless throughout.
 The back of the CD case does retain the text "Greetings from Cocytus", though, and the novelization leaves the dialogue intact.